Aggregation Trees: Causal framework

-where the groups $\covariateSpace_1, \dots, \covariateSpace_G$ represent a partition of $\covariateSpace$.\footnote{\ If grouping is based on the levels of a single discrete variable $Z_i \subset X_i$, each GATE simplifies to $\tau_g = \EX \left[ \potentialOutcome{1} - \potentialOutcome{0} | Z_i = g \right]$.} GATEs are particularly useful for simplifying interpretation and communication of effect heterogeneity.
-However, forming GATEs requires selecting a value for $G$, which controls the level of granularity.
-While higher values of $G$ can uncover more detailed heterogeneity, partitions that are too fine may not offer substantial advantages in terms of interpretability compared to CATEs.
-To address this, we introduce a methodology that constructs partitions of $\covariateSpace$ at various levels of granularity, enabling a flexible exploration of the trade-off between interpretability and the discovery of more granular heterogeneity.
+The task of GATE analysis is therefore to form groups in a principled way---deciding which covariates define the grouping and how many groups $G$ to report---and to obtain valid inference for the resulting GATEs.\footnote{\ \textcolor{purple}{While higher values of $G$ can uncover more detailed heterogeneity, partitions that are too fine may not offer substantial advantages in terms of interpretability compared to CATEs.}} This paper proposes a data-driven procedure that constructs partitions of $\covariateSpace$ at various levels of granularity and shows how to obtain valid inference for the group effects.